stanley-fork/WFGY/TensionUniverse/BlackHole/Q001_RiemannHypothesis.md

 ### 9.1 TU penetration level

-Provisional penetration level for `Q001`:
+For `Q001` the current TU penetration level is:

+- `E1` to `E2` on the effective scale:

-- **E1**: state space and tension functionals are clearly defined at the effective layer.
+  - `E1`: well defined fields, observables, and tension functionals at the effective layer.
-- Partial progress toward **E2**: there are explicit numerical experiments that could be carried out using existing zeta zero tables and numerical libraries.
+  - moving towards `E2`: some concrete numerical tests can be defined and implemented in principle.

-This entry does not claim higher levels such as fully implemented PDE or agent models.
+The document does not yet specify a full PDE or agent model that reaches `E3`.

-### 9.2 Internal maturity level

-Internal document maturity rating:
+Internal document maturity level:

+- `N1` to `N2`:

-- **N1**: TU skeleton complete at the definition and constraint level.
+  - `N1`: TU skeleton is present and consistent with the Beta decisions.
-- Future upgrades to **N2** would require running the MVP experiments and publishing numerical results in a reproducible form.
+  - partial `N2`: some experiments are sketched but not fully executed or validated.

+### 9.2 Engineering acceptance

+We do not yet claim full "PDE engineerable" status for this entry.

+- Explicit state variables and observables are defined.
+- Evolution laws are only sketched through tension functionals and extremality patterns.

+According to the TU Core Universal Contract, this is labelled as "conceptual mapping only" for now.

 ---

 ## 10. Elementary but precise explanation

-In simple terms:
+This section is written for a reader who knows basic complex numbers and calculus, but not analytic number theory.

+1. The classical problem

-- There is a special function $\zeta(s)$ built from the integers.
+   - There is a special function `zeta(s)` that encodes deep information about prime numbers.
-- In a certain vertical strip of the complex plane, this function has many zeros.
+   - It has many zeros in a vertical strip `0 < real part of s < 1`.
-- All known nontrivial zeros sit exactly on a single vertical line.
-- The Riemann Hypothesis says that **every** such zero is on that line.
+   - The Riemann Hypothesis says that all important zeros in this strip lie exactly on the middle line `real part = 1 / 2`.

-The TU encoding takes a conservative position:
+2. The TU viewpoint

+   - We look at this strip as a plane with coordinates `(sigma, t)`.
+   - Over each point we define numbers that describe how big `zeta(s)` is and how quickly it changes.
+   - From these numbers we build simple indicators of "tension" along vertical lines, such as how curved and how rough the field is.

+3. Low tension axis

+   - For each vertical line we can measure an average tension value.
+   - The TU idea is that in a world where RH is true, many reasonable ways to define such averages will prefer the same line, near `sigma = 1 / 2`.
+   - In a world where RH is false, keeping everything consistent would typically require more complicated and less natural patterns.

+4. Tests for the encoding

+   - We can run numerical experiments that approximate these tension quantities and see whether a clear minimum near `sigma = 1 / 2` appears.
+   - If not, this does not prove RH false, but it would show that our current way of encoding the problem in TU language is not adequate.

+5. Use for AI and WFGY

+   - We can ask an AI system to build its own internal field that behaves like `zeta(s)`.
+   - We then measure whether this system also finds a stable low tension axis near `sigma = 1 / 2`.
+   - This turns `Q001` into a benchmark for how well the system can represent and align a complex but structured mathematical object.

+The entire document stays at the effective layer.
-- It does not try to prove or disprove RH.
+It does not claim to know the true deep rules of the universe.
-- It treats values of $\zeta(s)$ as a field over the complex plane and measures how the field bends and changes along vertical lines.
-- From this it builds tension indices that summarise how “strained” the field is at each horizontal location.

-Then it asks two concrete questions:

-1. If all zeros really are on one line, do broad classes of tension indices see that line as a uniquely calm place.
-2. If some zeros were off that line, would the resulting field look much more contorted than what we expect from known analytic facts.

-For AI and WFGY systems this problem is a structured test of whether a model can maintain a single global picture over infinitely many related local calculations.
-The model does not need to solve the Riemann Hypothesis.
-It needs to keep its internal field and its predictions about primes consistent in a way that matches the observed tension patterns of $\zeta(s)$.
+It only specifies what a TU compatible encoding of the Riemann Hypothesis should look like and how that encoding can be tested and used.